When to See a Knee Specialist

-- Chronic medical conditions such as rheumatoid arthritis, gout, or infection.
-Knee arthritis is also common in aging adults and results from wear and tear of the knee joint.
+Knee pain can also result from gout, rheumatoid arthritis, or osteoarthritis.
+Knee arthritis is common in aging adults and results from wear and tear of the knee joint.

-After a thorough examination of how your knee moves, Duke knee specialists may analyze one or more of these tests to pinpoint the cause of your knee pain.
+After a thorough examination of how your knee moves, Duke knee specialists may use one or more of these tests to pinpoint the cause of your knee pain.

 - Blood tests identify infection

 - Arthrocentesis is used to analyze the fluid in your knee joint

 - MRI creates images of the soft tissues and surrounding areas of your knee

 The results of these tests guide Duke knee experts’ treatment recommendations.
 Nonsurgical treatments such as nonsteroidal anti-inflammatory (NSAID) medication, bracing, injections, and physical therapy may be all you need to achieve pain relief.
 If you have osteoarthritis of the knee, you may benefit from our Joint Health Program.
 If your knee pain or injury is more severe, knee surgery may be recommended.